Hanqaqa/QtTests/README.md

 In this tutorial we will go over how to install an Open Source instance of Qt, develop a simple aplication and ship it to different users with different OSs!

 This is an easy example on how to deploy an app as fast as possible.
-So the easiest method will always be chosen.
-For example you could `sudo apt install qt6-base-dev` and then link everything, but this would make it more complicated.
+So the easiest and cleanest method will always be chosen.

 I will provide the specific instructions for:
 - Windows 10